Walton, Somerset: Governance

-The village falls within the 'Moor' electoral ward.
-The ward stretches north to Meare.
-The total population of the ward at the 2011 census is 2,540.
+For local government purposes, the village falls within the Somerset Council unitary authority area, which was created on 1 April 2023.
+From 1894 to 31 March 1974, the village was part of Wells Rural District, and from 1 April 1974 to 31 March 2023, it fell within of the non-metropolitan district of Mendip.

-It is also part of the Wells county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+Walton is part of the electoral ward of Moor, which also includes Meare to the north.
+At the 2011 Census, the population of the ward was 2,540.
+The ward itself falls within the constituency of Wells and Mendip Hills.

 Landmarks

 Walton windmill was described as "new-erected" in 1741.
 It was worked until 1906.
 It is now a private residence.

 Walton Hill, part of the Polden Hills, on which there are remains of ancient earthworks, rises south of the village.
 The hill is part of a Site of Special Scientific Interest.

 Religious sites

 A Norman church was erected at about 1150 and rebuilt about 1350, when Street church was going up.
 Street was one of the 'seven churches' claimed by the Abbey under the Ina charter.
 Walton was in effect a chapelry of Street but the rectors of Street — when resident — lived at Walton in some style.
 The Old Parsonage is believed to be what remains of the monastic manor courthouse with an attached house.

 The Church of The Holy Trinity was rebuilt in 1866 by John Norton with carved work by Seymour of Taunton.
 It is a Grade II listed building.